 We endeavour to make our school welcoming to all.
 We actively promote the British value, 'Mutual respect and tolerance of those with different faiths and beliefs' through whole school celebrations of a wide range of religious festivals throughout the year.
 So, for example, in the curriculum topic on religious festivals, the children learn the importance of Diwali to Hindus and Sikhs.
-Similarly, during the Islam festival of Ramadan, all children will learn about the festival in their year groups and share their learning in a whole school assembly at the end of the day.
-Although our Muslim children tend not to fast during Ramadan due to their age, we respect and celebrate the fact that their older siblings and parents will be fasting.
+Similarly, during the Islam festival of Ramadan, all children will learn about the festival in a whole school assembly as although our Muslim children tend not to fast during Ramadan due to their age, we respect and celebrate the fact that their older siblings and parents will be fasting.
 Although the school does not have a room specifically designated as a prayer room, a room is available should a request be made by a child or parent.
+Our curriculum teaches children that there are many different religions and beliefs in our school community.

 Through our RE curriculum we develop in our children an understanding of diverse cultures and our children have a zero tolerance towards prejudice of any kind.
-Our respect for other cultures is reflected in the displays of pupils' work shown around the school.
+Our respect for other cultures is reflected in children's work and displays of pupils' work shown around the school.